Disadvantages of Irrevocable Trusts in Palm City

-Irrevocable trusts are just that – irrevocable.
+Irrevocable trusts in Palm City, FL, are just as they sound – irrevocable.
 Once the terms of the trust have been set, it’s very difficult and sometimes impossible to alter them without court intervention.
 The disadvantages of irrevocable trusts must be carefully weighed against your objectives.
 While irrevocable trusts offer many benefits, the inability to change the terms and beneficiaries of the trust can be unappealing.

 Trusts consist of at least one grantor, one trustee, and one beneficiary.
 After the grantor creates the trust, it must be ‘funded.’
 The trust is just an empty vessel unless assets are transferred to it.